jntesteves/dot-slash-make/README.md

 * `$(fmt pattern args…)`: Applies a printf-style format pattern to a list of arguments.
 Like `printf`, but doesn't print the pattern on empty arguments list
 * `$(list args…)`: Turn arguments into a list of items separated by IFS
-  * The IFS variable is changed to ASCII control code `0x1F` in ./make to allow for "quasi-lossless" lists/arrays in pure POSIX shell script.
-There's no risk of accidental field splitting, so quoting variables is not necessary
+  * The IFS variable is changed to ASCII control code `0x1F` in dot-slash-make to allow for "quasi-lossless" lists/arrays in pure POSIX shell script.
+There's almost no risk of accidental field splitting, so quoting variables is not necessary
 * `$(list_from string [separator])`: Turn string into a list splitting at each occurrence of separator.
 If separator isn't provided the default value of IFS is used (space|tab|line-feed)
 * `param NAME=VALUE`: Set variable NAME=VALUE, only if it was not overridden by an argument on the CLI (this is the behavior of a variable assignment in GNU Make)
 * `run command [args…]`: Evaluate command in a sub-shell, abort on error (equivalent to a normal command in a Makefile)
 * `run_ command [args…]`: Evaluate command in a sub-shell, ignore returned status code (equivalent to starting a command line with a `-` in a Makefile)
 * `$(wildcard args…)`: Performs globbing on arguments.
 Similar to GNU Make's [wildcard](https://www.gnu.org/software/make/manual/make.html#Wildcard-Function) function
-  * Implicit globbing is disabled in ./make, as that is safer and easier to use.
-You must explicitly call this function when you want pathname-expansion to happen on some text
+  * Implicit globbing is disabled in dot-slash-make, as that is safer and easier to use.
+You must explicitly call this function when you want Pathname Expansion to happen on some text

 There is example usage of these functions in the sample [./make](make) file.